 The light weight of our glass and carbon fibre profiles makes them easier to handle and often means that there will be no need for any kind of special machinery.
 This has a positive effect on CO2 emissions in connection with establishment.
 Moreover, the light weight also makes it easier to use more prefabricated components, which in turn is something that reduces the amount of time and equipment needed on-site.

-Our entire business is based around making glass and carbon fibre profiles for an energy-efficient society, where we create more with less.
+Our entire business is based around making fibreglass profiles for an energy-efficient society, where we create more with less.
 This allows us to help do our bit to resolve global climate challenges.

 The energy-efficient material of tomorrow

-With consideration to the unique technical properties of the materials used in our products, we have taken the decision to focus on three areas where our profiles are able to make a real difference – either by reducing their own energy consumption in relation to traditional materials or by creating good and efficient green energy:
+With consideration to the unique technical properties of the materials used in our products, we have taken the decision to focus on areas where our profiles are able to make a real difference – either by reducing their own energy consumption in relation to traditional materials or providing a more cost-efficient solution for customers and end users.